 The Community Standards Process encourages individual and group responsibility and promotes respect for the rights, freedoms and safety of members of our community.

 Individual and group accountability and responsibility are a part of the educational process at DePauw University.
 The Community Standards Process aims to: (1) be fair and educational; (2) hold students accountable for their actions; (3) allow for procedural rights for the student who has allegedly violated a policy; (4) protect the rights of members of our community; (5) promote the development of individual and group integrity; and (5) uphold the non-academic rules and regulations of the University.

 There are four main stages in the Community Standards Process.

 Charge of Violation of Code of Conduct

-Once the student receives a charge letter, they will meet with a Community Standards staff member.
+Once the student receives a charge letter, they will meet with a Community Standards Representative.
 This meeting allows a student the opportunity to ask questions, clarify information, describe circumstances and accurately share information related to this incident.
 The student will have the opportunity to hear the report received by the Community Standards Office and have a conversation about the alleged policy violation and issues surrounding the incident.
 The student will be asked to admit or deny violating the policy.

 Safe Community Initiative